 The Stockholm Culture Festival takes place on five consecutive days in mid-August and closes on a Sunday.
 This Sunday marks the end of the long Swedish summer holidays as most students have to get back to school on the following Monday.

 The culture festival has become a tradition in the event calendar of Stockholm.
 Since 2006 the festival has attracted hundreds of thousands of visitors each year, among them many tourists.

 The festival fills the Stockholm city centre with all kinds of culture and music in all genres, for all ages.
 Admission is free, with the exception of guided walks.
 Music genres can stretch from pop to rock, gospel, classical, opera, jazz, soul, or World Music.

 In addition to music you will find street art, dance workshops, stand-up comedy, photo exhibitions, theatre performances, films, talks, guided walks and many other activities.
-Altogether 500 to 600 performances and activities take place during the six days.
+Altogether 500 to 600 performances and activities take place during the five days.

 There is also a festival theme each year, for example Denmark, August Strindberg, or Great Britain (in 2015).

 Usually you can find scenes and stages in the following places (may change from year to year):

 - Gustav Adolfs Torg (Gustav Adolf’s Square, the largest scene)

 - Norrbron (between the Royal Palace and the Royal Opera)